S

 • Don't buy intelligence data before you have a working ICP.
 ZoomInfo and Cognism are powerful — and wasted on teams that haven't defined who they're targeting.
 Spend a quarter validating ICP first, then layer intelligence on top.

 Most teams over-buy in layer 3 (intelligence) and under-buy in layer 4 (conversation intelligence).
-Recording calls and reviewing them — even informally — beats spending another £30k a year on data enrichment.
+Recording calls and reviewing them — even informally — beats pouring more budget into another data-enrichment tool.

 4. Free SalesTap tools for each layer